ChrisTian206/ChrisTian206/README.md

   <img width="48" height="48" src="https://img.icons8.com/color/48/django.png" alt="Django"/>
 </p>

-I'm on a journey to enhance my development skills, and I'm currently diving deep into **Next.js**, a framework for building fast and optimized React applications.
-Keep an eye on my repositories for projects related to this exciting technology!
+I'm on a journey to enhance my development skills, and I'm currently diving deep into **Django**, I have a repo that keeps track of my learning journey!

 ### 🔨 Currently Working On